All Is Vanity

 All Is Vanity is the second and final studio album by American singer and songwriter Christina Grimmie.
 It was released posthumously on June 9, 2017, through Republic Records and Universal Music Group.
 On the day of the release of Side B, the Grimmie family announced that they would release All Is Vanity.

 The album was originally scheduled to be released on June 2, 2017, on National Gun Violence Awareness Day, but was then postponed to June 9, 2017, a day before the first anniversary of Grimmie's murder.

 According to Billboard, the Grimmie family revealed that the songs on Side B would be featured on the album.

-At some point this album as well as Side B was made unavailable on streaming platforms for unknown reasons.